ibm-cloud-docs/assistant/actions.md

     - In a later step, click **Set variable**.
     - Click the global variable name, and then set it to the step variable for the step that collects the data.

-      For example, this choice sets the `membership_status` global variable value:
+      For example, this choice sets the `membership status` global variable value:

       Set `membership status` to `Are you a member of our rewards program?`

+When you reference a global variable elsewhere, such in a step condition expression, you refer to it by its variable ID.
+For example, to specify the global variable `membership_status` in an expression, use the syntax `${membership_status}`.

 ### Defining expressions
 {: #actions-expressions}